 Acceptance - Allopathy can easily accept Ayurvedic forms of medicine if they pass all required clinical trials performed by the professionals.
 However, Ayurveda does not accept or include Allopathic treatments.

-Side effects - Ayurvedic medicine has no side effects which is not the same for Allopathic medication, as the latter comes with side effects.
+Side effects - Ayurvedic medicine has no side effects which are not the same for Allopathic medication, as the latter comes with side effects.

-Effectiveness in emergency - The reason behind preference of Allopathic medication is that it is highly effective in emergency as it gives faster results.
+Effectiveness in an emergency - The reason behind the preference for Allopathic medication is that it is highly effective in an emergency as it gives faster results.
 However, Ayurvedic medicine, though natural, takes a bit longer in proving its worth and can rarely be used in emergency situations.

 Frequently Asked Question (FAQs) - How is the study of Ayurveda different from Allopathy

 Question: What is Ayurveda?